-- (3) The Commission received a request pursuant to Articles 13(3) and 14(5) of the basic AD Regulation to investigate the possible circumvention of the anti-dumping measures imposed on imports of SSCR originating in Indonesia by imports of SSCR consigned from Taiwan, Türkiye and Vietnam, whether declared in Taiwan, Türkiye and Vietnam or not, and to make such imports subject to registration ('the request'). - (4) The request was lodged on 3 July 2023 by the European Steel Association 'EUROFER' ('the applicant'.) - (5) The request contained sufficient evidence of a change in the pattern of trade involving exports from Indonesia, Taiwan, Türkiye and Vietnam to the Union that had taken place following the imposition of measures on SSCR from Indonesia.
-This change appeared to stem from the consignment of SSCR from Taiwan, Türkiye and Vietnam ('the countries concerned') to the Union after having undergone assembly/completion operations in these countries.
-The request also contained sufficient evidence showing that such assembly/completion operations constituted circumvention, as Indonesian parts accounted for more than 60 % of the total value of the assembled/ completed product in the countries concerned, while the value added during the assembly/completion operation was lower than 25 % of the manufacturing cost. - (6) Furthermore, the request contained sufficient evidence that the practice described above was undermining the remedial effects of the existing anti-dumping measures in terms of quantities and prices.
-In addition, there was sufficient evidence that the prices of SSCR consigned from Taiwan, Türkiye and Vietnam were dumped in relation to the normal value established in the original anti-dumping investigation for SSCR.
+- (2) The Commission received a request pursuant to Articles 23(4) and 24(5) of the basic AS Regulation to investigate the possible circumvention of the countervailing measures imposed on imports of SSCR originating in Indonesia by imports of SSCR consigned from Taiwan, Türkiye and Vietnam, whether declared in Taiwan, Türkiye and Vietnam or not, and to make such imports subject to registration ('the request'). - (3) The request was lodged on 3 July 2023 by the European Steel Association 'EUROFER' ('the applicant'.) - (4) The request contained sufficient evidence of a change in the pattern of trade involving exports from Indonesia, Taiwan, Türkiye and Vietnam to the Union that had taken place following the imposition of measures on SSCR from Indonesia.
+This change appeared to stem from the consignment of SSCR via Taiwan, Türkiye and Vietnam ('the countries concerned') to the Union after having undergone assembly/completion operations in these countries.
+The request also contained sufficient evidence showing that such assembly/completion operations constituted circumvention, as Indonesian parts accounted for more than 60 % of the total value of the assembled/completed product in the countries concerned, while the value added during the assembly/completion operation was lower than 25 % of the manufacturing cost.